sh0utTMMM/MindfulU/README.md

 ## Demo Video
-For a closer look at the app's functionalities, follow the link: https://youtu.be/d4fTJ71Q7fQ
+For a closer look at the app's functionalities, follow the link: https://youtu.be/d4fTJ71Q7fQ For more design look at our figma,  flow 4 is the main high fidelity flow. https://www.figma.com/file/XlT4zRuwZ9Ujguh8yQBYgs/MindfulU?type=design&node-id=0%3A1&t=oY5op6geHRGACbMY-1

 ## Future Plans
 Our roadmap includes diversifying the app experience with additional games and features.
 We're also looking forward to integrating Spotify to enhance notifications and personalise the gamification aspect.